TusharDahibhate/HW2-DevOps/README.md

 It will then prompt you for the password.
 After setting the password, the secrets.yml file will be encrypted

-4. To execute the playbooks,
+4. To execute the playbooks

 ```bash
 $ cd /ansible-server/
 $ ansible-playbook --vault-id @prompt -i inventory main.yml
 ```
 It will prompt for the password in order to use the secrets file.

 After entering the password, the playbook will start its execution.